 - 2 cups broth or stock of choice *

 - kosher salt and pepper

-Take roast out of the fridge about 30 minutes before you start cooking.
-Preheat the oven to 325 degrees F. In a large, heavy dutch oven, melt butter and oil over medium high heat until hot, but not smoking.
-Season meat with salt and pepper on both sides.
-Add meat and sear on all sides, about 3 minutes each, until golden brown.
-Remove the meat and set aside, turning the heat down to medium.
+- Take roast out of the fridge about 30 minutes before you start cooking.
+Preheat the oven to 325 degrees F. In a large, heavy dutch oven, heat oil over medium high heat until hot, but not smoking.
+Season meat generously with kosher salt and pepper on both sides.
+Add meat to the dutch oven and sear on both sides, about 3 -4 minutes each, until caramelized brown.
+Remove the meat and set aside on a plate, turning the heat down to medium.
 Leave the drippings in the pan.

 - If you want a really thick sauce, use a little bit of cornstarch or flour sprinkled into the liquids before you bring to a simmer.
 You'll need to whisk it to get it smooth.

-- To find an MSG-free broth, use Butcher's Bone Broth, Trader Joe's Hearty Vegetable Broth (if you can tolerate onion) or make your own.
+- For a store-bought broth I like Butcher's Bone Broth, Trader Joe's Hearty Vegetable Broth (if you can tolerate onion) or make your own.